kariebi/MERN-Auth-Template/README.md

 - **Tailwind CSS for Styling**: The UI of this app also implemented TailwindCSS, for easy and easily adjustable styling.
 - **Fortawesome icons**: This template also uses icons gotten from the Fortawesome library.
 - **Express.js for Backend API**: The backend API is powered by Express.js, a minimal and flexible Node.js web application framework.
+- **NodeMailer in Express for Emailing  Users**: Used Nodemailer for emailing users their one-time passwords for email verification and password recovery.
 - **MongoDB for Database**: MongoDB is used as the database to store user authentication information.
 - **Authentication Middleware**: The template includes middleware for user authentication, making it easy to secure routes.
 - **JWT (JSON Web Tokens) for Authentication**: JSON Web Tokens are used for secure authentication between the frontend and backend.